Jatin-Madhikarmi/Daily-DSA/2025-02-01/Binary_Tree.md

 "If the value is lesser than the root node then add to the lefthand side else to right hand side " "
 Here since is lesser than both 5 and 15 so it gets added to the left handside w.r.to the 5 and  5 which are now considered to be the root node.

+Here we have used the traversalRoot pointer for the implementation of the Binary Tree but everytime we add a node to the tree its value gets corrupted so after a node has been added it has to be again initialized to the root which is not a good sign if we have 1000 nodes to be added to the tree then for a thousand times we have to i initialize to root which is not good.Yes we can create  function for it but it would it quite bad.